aravindarc/aravinda-kumar/blog/Hashicorp-Licencse-Change-A-Developers-take.md

 He says
 > "In 2011, AWS introduced CloudFormation ...
 But what I thought we really needed was an open source, cloud-agnostic solution ..."

+In 2017 terraform became the most popular IaC tool.
+And from there on, Hashicorp has been building a lot of products around Terraform and more importantly on their language HCL.
+They are valued at 5 billion dollars now.
+Then why did they change the license of Terraform?
+The obvious and only answer is to stamp out competition to their Hashicorp Cloud Platform (HCP).

+Terraform says 95% of the commits come from their staff.
+But still a tool that is entirely built using golang libraries that are open source, is now not open source.
+So we still feel bad about it.
+Hashicorp could have considered focusing more on marketing their HCP instead of changing the license of Terraform.

 ## What is the new license?

 On 11th August 2023, Hashicorp announced that they are changing the license of Terraform from Mozilla Public License (MPL) to Business Source License.